About the Probation Department

 - Offender accountability

-- The Probation Department has continued to work collaboratively with Yuba and Sutter Counties on the Tri County Juvenile Rehabilitation Facility construction project which is scheduled to be completed in late June 2023.
+- The Probation Department has also continued to work collaboratively with Yuba and Sutter Counties on the Tri County Juvenile Rehabilitation Facility construction project which is scheduled to be completed in late June 2023.

-- The Probation Department will continue to develop and expand EBT and CBT programming services, life skills development, as well as provide both Evidence Based Programming (EBP) and Cognitive Behavioral Treatment (CBT) programs through the Day Reporting Center.
+- The Probation Department will continue to develop and expand EBT and CBT programming services, life skills development, as well as vocational training through the Day Reporting Center.